Detanup01/UplayLoader/Dll/readme.txt

 main.crt file to know the file was signed by me.
 (If you add this as Root CA you can sure all app are signed & tested by me | NOT NEEDED)

+upc_r2 can be renamed to uplay_r2
+upc_r1 can be renamed to uplay_r1